soctrace-inria/ocelotl/fr.inria.lpaggreg/compilationScript/readme.txt

 	* readme.txt: this file

 #Setup:
-Before using the script, you must edit five variables in the build_lpaggreg.sh file:
+Before using the script, you must edit four variables in the build_lpaggreg.sh file:
 	* LPAGGREG_PROJECT_DIR: the path to the git project of the lpaggreg library
 	* LPAGGREGJNI_PROJECT_DIR: the path to the git project of the JNI version the lpaggreg library
 	* JNI_INCLUDE_DIR: the path to the jni.h header